 - Rescue operations at sea, etc.

-The Air Force of Nigeria is one of the largest in Africa.
+The Nigerian Air Force is one of the largest in Africa.
 This is not surprising as there are about 10,000 active personnel at any given time.
 There are also a lot of helicopters, military transport aircraft, trainers, and fighters.

 Their responsibilities include: